aquasecurity/kube-bench/README.md

 ## Troubleshooting

-Running `kube-bench` with the `-v 3` parameter will generate debug logs that can be very helpful for debugging problems.
+Running `kube-bench` with the `-v 3 --logtostderr` parameters will generate debug logs that can be very helpful for debugging problems.

-If you are using one of the example `job*.yaml` files, you will need to edit the `command` field, for example `["kube-bench", "-v", "3"]`.
+If you are using one of the example `job*.yaml` files, you will need to edit the `command` field, for example `["kube-bench", "-v", "3", "--logtostderr"]`.
 Once the job has run, the logs can be retrieved using `kubectl logs` on the job's pod.

 ## Test config YAML representation